-Potential used BMW buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.
+Due to their high build quality, there are still plenty of Pre-2013 BMW models out there for the taking.
+And potential buyers can use this information to help identify which model may be the best fit as well as how to then make a purchase at the best possible price ... and yes, even at wholesale.

 We've had the opportunity to drive quite a few of them over the years and we all agree: they're really in a class of their own.
 In our opinion, "the ultimate driving machine" isn't too much of an exageration.

 Not that we're trashing Mercedes ... we love them too.
 But there's just something about the drive and feel of BMWs that makes them stand out.
 The handling and performance is more consistently closer to a "thrill" than the competition.
 And while that feeling certainly isn't for everyone, we just can't help but look forward to each spin ... particularly when throwing it into steptronic mode.

 The bottom line on BMW is that their goal is to give drivers a special connection to the road, whether driving one of their sedans, coupes, SUVs or sport cars.

 Just a few of our favorites (for more information, click the link provided for each):

 BMW 3-Series: This is BMW's top seller in the United States and is the standard bearer in the compact luxury sport segment.
 It's most notable qualities are its combination of abundant power coupled with its fairly amazing driving dynamics.
 It's also available in a host of configurations.